When to Use

 Make it accessible to the most marginalised.
 Feedback mechanisms default to serving the most articulate and connected community members.
 Deliberately design access for women, older people, people with disabilities, and ethnic minorities.

 Close the loop.
 Tell communities what was done with their feedback.
-A mechanism where feedback disappears into the organisation teaches communities that providing feedback is pointless.
+A mechanism where feedback disappears into the organization teaches communities that providing feedback is pointless.
 Even a simple "we heard X, we did Y" response builds accountability culture.

 Common Mistakes